yyasha/raspberrypi_router/README.md

 edit /DPI/nginx.conf:
 > Replace 127.0.0.1 and 9050 with the host and port of your SOCKS5 server!
 > Also replace 192.168.1.1 with the IP address of the DNS server that you want to resolve the hosts to.
+> Replace /opt/nginxdpi/bin/openresty and /opt/nginxdpi/cfg/nginx.conf to your path

 TOR installing
 ------------